manoa-market/manoa-market.github.io/index.md

 ### Listings page

-The Listings page allows for user to look at all current listings in the UH system,
+The Listings page allows for user to look at all current listings in the UH system.

 ![](images/listingspage.png)